What are osteoporosis spine fractures, and how are they treated?

 Osteoporosis is a progressive disease that decreases bone density.
 Bone loss weakens your bones and increases your risk of fractures throughout your body.
 Osteoporosis develops gradually, and you could have the disease for years without noticing any symptoms.

 A broken bone is often the first sign of osteoporosis.
 Patients with osteoporosis are most likely to break their wrist, hip, or spine.
-You may also notice height loss or develop a dowager’s hump.
+You may also notice height loss, scoliosis, or develop a dowager’s hump.

 The decline of estrogen that women experience as they approach and reach menopause can accelerate bone loss.

 In most cases, osteoporosis leads to vertebral compression fractures.
 The lost bone density makes your vertebrae weak, narrow, and flat.

 This causes a rounded or humped back as well as increasing your risk of a compression fracture.
 Too much pressure on a weakened vertebra can cause it to crack and collapse.